-1. ACL GROUP
+1. ACL_GROUP

-an ACL entry of this type defines access rights for processes whose filesystem group ID or any supplementary group IDs match the one in the ACL entry qualifier an ACL entry of this type defines access rights for processes whose filesystem group ID or any supplementary group IDs match the group ID of the group of the file an ACL entry of this type defines the maximum discretionary access rights a process in the file group class
+an ACL entry of this type defines access rights for processes whose filesystem group ID or any supplementary group IDs match the one in the ACL entry qualifier an ACL entry of this type defines access rights for processes whose filesystem group ID or any supplementary group IDs match the group ID of the group of the file an $A\overline{C}L$ entry of this type defines access rights for processes whose attributes do not match any other entry in the ACL

-2. ACL GROUP OBJ
+2. ACL_GROUP_OBJ